VLOS: Visual Line of Sight

 What You Can (and Can’t) Use to Maintain VLOS

-Enhancing Situational Awareness
+Maintaining vs Enhancing Situational Awareness

 Drone pilots cannot rely on binoculars or FPV cameras to maintain Visual Line of Sight (VLOS).
 These tools are not approved for primary visual contact with the aircraft.

-❌ Binoculars – Not allowed for VLOS
+❌ Not Allowed for Maintaining VLOS

 In the Field Example: Temporary VLOS Loss During a Fire Scene